 She took the time out to call incessantly–there she gets a few points.
 On about the 5th call, I spoke briefly with her and said, “Here are my pain points; during our scheduled call, I want you to have the solution to my marketing pains.”
 I told her my pain points!
 She didn’t have to work to get it out of me!

 Are you fantastic at what you do?
-Do you do your job to a fare-thee-well?
+Do you do your job to a fair thee well?
 Are you providing services & products for people in your wheelhouse?
-Yes!
-You are!
-You’re serious about it because you’ve gotten this far in this poorly written article!

 Here’s someone (me) who probably could’ve benefited from your help, gave you a chance & you ended up just confusing me and wasting my time.
 Not explaining what I really needed & how what you offer could benefit me.